x Challenges and Discrimination

 2. What point is Duncan trying to make about Black people coming to Canada via the Underground Railroad?

-The main idea of this article is that Black people are the “fabric of Canada” (said Duncan) and did more than just escape slavery, but rather came to Canada as entrepreneurs.
+The main idea of this article is that Black people are the “fabric of Canada” (said Duncan) and did more than just escape enslavement, but rather came to Canada as entrepreneurs.
 For example, Duncan’s great-great-grandfather, Samuel Adams, came to Canada and invented a device called the “stonehooker” which was used to build houses.
 Other worked as barbers, hairdressers, gunsmiths, newspaper creators, and many other essential roles within the community.

-Press the ‘Activity’ button to access the Review Questions Answer Key.
+Press the Activity button to access the Review Questions Answer Key.

-Task 3: The Underground Railroad
+The Underground Railroad

 What do you already know about the Underground Railroad?